Crying: In infants

 T. Berry Brazelton has suggested that overstimulation may be a contributing factor to infant crying and that periods of active crying might serve the purpose of discharging overstimulation and helping the baby's nervous system regain homeostasis.

 Sheila Kitzinger found a correlation between the mother's prenatal stress level and later amount of crying by the infant.
 She also found a correlation between birth trauma and crying.
 Mothers who had experienced obstetrical interventions or who were made to feel powerless during birth had babies who cried more than other babies.
 Rather than try one remedy after another to stop this crying, she suggested that mothers hold their babies and allow the crying to run its course.
 Other studies have supported Kitzinger's findings.
 Babies who had experienced birth complications had longer crying spells at three months of age and awakened more frequently at night crying.

 Based on these various findings, Aletha Solter has proposed a general emotional release theory of infant crying.
 When infants cry for no obvious reason after all other causes (such as hunger or pain) are ruled out, she suggests that the crying may signify a beneficial stress-release mechanism.
 She recommends the "crying-in-arms" approach as a way to comfort these infants.
 Another way of comforting and calming the baby is to mimic the familiarity and coziness of mother's womb.
-Dr. Robert Hamilton developed a technique to parents where a baby may be calmed and stop crying in 5 seconds.
+Robert Hamilton developed a technique to parents where a baby may be calmed and stop crying in five seconds.

 A study published in Current Biology has shown that some parents with experience of children are better at identifying types of cries than those who do not have experience of children.